 We may, in our sole discretion, offer Money Market Funds as Sweep Investments.
 The Money Market Funds may or may not be affiliated with MSSB.
 You understand that purchases and redemptions of Money Market Fund shares may be effected only through MSSB and that you may not directly access the Money Market Fund.
-The applicable Morgan Stanley ADV brochure sets forth the fees and which Plans (an employee benefit plan as defined in Section 3(3) of the Employment Retirement Income Security Act of the Internal Revenue Code of 1986 (the "Code"), or a plan affiliates may receive in connection with the assets invested in the Money Market Fund.
+The applicable Morgan Stanley ADV brochure sets forth the fees and which Plans (an employee benefit plan as defined in Section 3(3) of the Employment Retirement Income Security Act of the Internal Revenue Code of 1986 (the "Code"), or a plan Through the Bank Deposit Program, Deposit Accounts are or other arrangement subject to fiduciary and prohibited affiliates may receive in connection with the assets invested in the Money Market Fund.